af/envalid/README.md

     * `strict` - (default: `false`) Enable more rigorous behavior.
 See "Strict Mode" below
     * `reporter` - Pass in a function to override the default error handling and console output.
 See `src/reporter.js` for the default implementation.
-    * `transformer` - A function used to transform the cleaned environment object before it is returned from `cleanEnv`

 By default, `cleanEnv()` will log an error message and exit if any required env vars are missing or invalid.